-3. Ely, MN – Way, way up in Boundary Waters country is the fan-favorite Ely, voted “Coolest Small Town in America” by Budget Travel.
+3. Ely, MN – Way, way up in Boundary Waters country is the fan-favorite Ely, voted “Coolest Small Town in America” by Budget Travel in 2010.
 5 hours north of the Twin Cities and on the edge of one of the most remote areas in the Lower 48, Ely also has the International Wolf Center, the Cabin of the Root Beer Lady, the North American Bear Center, a brewpub, and countless canoe outfitters and sporting good shops.
 This is what outdoorsmen live for.

 2. New Ulm, MN – Embrace your German roots in this trip back to the old country at New Ulm, MN.
 This town in the Minnesota River Valley just northwest of Mankato has held onto its heritage like none other – including a Glockenspeil (above), Hermann the German monument, the second-oldest family-owned brewery in the US, German restaurants, beautiful architecture (also above), and assorted polka-and-beer festivals.
 New Ulm is deserving of the number 2 spot for being unique, distinctive, and historic.
 And for brewing the best beer in Minnesota (Grain Belt Premium).

-1. Duluth, MN – Known as “The San Francisco of the North,” Duluth takes the number one spot on this list for numerous reasons: For its significant contrast with the farmland and relatively flat majority of the western part of the state; For its vintage-feeling, tourist-friendly Canal Park and Liftbridge; for its unique attractions like the Glensheen Mansion and the Great Lakes Aquarium; and its access to the wild & scenic North Shore of Lake Superior.
+1. Duluth, MN – Known as “The San Francisco of the North,” Duluth takes the number one spot on this list for numerous reasons: For its significant contrast with the farmland and relatively flat majority of the western part of the state; For its vintage-feeling, touristy Canal Park and Liftbridge; for its unique attractions like the Glensheen Mansion and the Great Lakes Aquarium; and its access to the wild & scenic North Shore of Lake Superior.
 Not to mention its in-town waterfalls, hikes, skiing, and unique architecture of its downtown.
 It’s pure Minnesota, a place where it’s almost impossible to run out of things to do.

 Honorable mentions: Mankato, Walker, Detroit Lakes, Two Harbors, Winona, Lanesboro, Welch, Lindstrom, Virginia, Spring Grove, Marine-On-St Croix.